-One of the last lines of action figures that Mego produced, and one of its most popular, was the Dukes of Hazard line which was a surprising hit with many retailers reporting a shortage of them during the first year of its release.
+The Dukes of Hazzard was one of the last lines of action figures that Mego produced, and it was one of their most popular, surprising many retailers who reported a shortage of them during the first year of its release.

-Initially released in 1981 the 8-inch line consisted of only 4 figures: Luke, Bo, Daisy and Hog, but there were several variations of them and also there was never a General Lee produced for the 8-inch line whereas there were several vehicles available for the 3.5-inch line.
+Initially released in 1981 the 8-inch line of Dukes of Hazzard consisted of only 4 figures: Luke, Bo, Daisy and Hog, but there were several variations of them and also there was never a General Lee produced for the 8-inch line whereas there were several vehicles available for the 3.5-inch line.

 The figures were all blister packed with excellent artwork from the show which also featured Jesse and Rosco who weren’t even produced for the line.
 The reverse of the backing cards was the same on all the figures with no character specific information.

 There were 2 variations of the card though, the initial card which was dated 1980 with shorter copyright text and the second with longer text dated 1981.

 Both the Bo and Luke figures were initially released with long sleeved shirts but these were later replaced with short sleeved shirts, whether to cut costs or to allow more flexibility on the arm joints is not clear.